-Our formal didactic series occur on Friday afternoon and with three hours of protected lecture time from 12:00 p.m. – 3:00 p.m. which consists of lectures and presentations from residents, faculty, staff, and guest lecturers.
+Our formal didactic series occur on Friday afternoons.
+Residents are provided with 3 1/2 hours protected didactic time consisting of lectures and presentations from faculty, guest specialists, and residents.

 Journal Club is held monthly.
-Each month an appointed resident selects several articles for another resident to present.
-Each article is assigned to facilitate discussion and critical evaluation of an OB/Gyn related topic.
+Each month an appointed resident selects several articles for presentation.
+Research review techniques are used to facilitate discussion and critical evaluation of OB/Gyn related topics.